Health System Pharmacy Administration Masters Program

-The Masters of Science Degree in Health-System Pharmacy / Two Year Health-System Pharmacy Administration Residency Program is offered in collaboration with University of North Carolina Hospitals (UNCH), Duke University Health System (DUHS), Wake Forest Baptist Health (WFBH), and Mission Hospitals (MH).
+The Masters of Science Degree in Pharmaceutical Sciences / Two Year Health-System Pharmacy Administration Residency Program is offered in collaboration with University of North Carolina Hospitals (UNCH), Duke University Health System (DUHS), Wake Forest Baptist Health (WFBH), and Mission Hospitals (MH).
 While everyone who is accepted into the program will receive their Masters of Science Degree from the University of North Carolina at Chapel Hill, the residency component is divided across multiple medical center sites.

 Interested applicants will need to apply to the University of North Carolina Graduate School for their didactic component.
 The applicant will also need to complete separate applications for each residency program to which they wish to apply – UNCH, DUHS, WFBH, or MH.
 Applicants need only to apply to their residency programs of interest.